rolldown/benchmarks/README.md

 ## Configuration

-All tools are configured to use a minimal configuration that enables minification and sourcemaps (or "production mode" if available) to simulate production usage.
+All tools are configured to use a minimal configuration that:
+* enables production mode
+    * enables minification
+    * enables sourcemaps
+* disables gzip

 ## How to run